mahuntington/angular-notes/routing.md

 1. Set up the router
 1. Tell the router where to display the components
 1. Create links to the different "pages"
+1. Create an external routing file
+1. Use external AppRoutingModule in app.module.ts

 ## Create a new angular app